 The opposite side of a repo transaction.
-In a "reverse", the investor accepts cash from the dealer in exchange for securities, agreeing to return the principal with interest in exchange for the security at a later date.
+In a "reverse", the investor accepts cash from the dealer in exchange for securities, agreeing to

 Safe Harbor

 The shifting of financial assets to less volatile areas to reduce risk.
 Example: When the stock markets crashes, fearful investors sell stocks and invest sale proceeds in the "safe harbor" offered by the U.S. Treasury market.
 This action is also referred to as a "flight to quality".